Interstate 70 in Pennsylvania: History

-By 1947, present I-70 across Pennsylvania was included in the planned Interstate Highway System.
+By 1947, I-70's route across Pennsylvania was included in the planned Interstate Highway System.
 The route from West Virginia split at Washington, with one branch heading northeast to meet the Pennsylvania Turnpike near Pittsburgh and the other heading east, bypassing Pittsburgh to the south (via a planned bypass of PA 71) to the New Stanton interchange.
-The piece south from the Breezewood interchange into Maryland was also in the network.
+The piece south from the Breezewood interchange into Maryland was also included in the network.

 The route between US 30 in Breezewood and US 522 in Warfordsburg was originally known as Pennsylvania Route 126 (PA 126).
 In 1957, preliminary numbers were assigned; the longer route via Pittsburgh (now I-79 and I-376) became the main line of I-70, while the southern bypass (now I-70) became Interstate 70S (I-70S).
+The original alignment is now known as Old 126 or Breezewood Road.

 The section of present-day I-70 between PA 519 near Washington and New Stanton was built as a four-lane divided highway known as the "Express Highway"; this road was assigned the temporary PA 71 Alternate (PA 71 Alt.) designation in 1957 and would be designated as I-70S following the completion of additional connecting roads in the Interstate Highway System.
 On July 15, 1960, I-70 was designated onto the Penn-Lincoln Parkway.

 A southern extension of I-79 (which had previously only run from Erie south to Pittsburgh) to Charleston, West Virginia, in 1963 resulted in changes to I-70.
 On February 26, 1964, as part of the formation of I-76 (east of Downtown Pittsburgh), the American Association of State Highway and Transportation Officials (AASHTO) approved a rerouting of I-70 along I-70S.
 The former I-70 became I-79 from Washington to downtown Pittsburgh and I-76 to and along the Turnpike to New Stanton.
 This brought the routing of I-70 to its present form.